OwnTube-tv/cust-app-template/README.md

   ```bash
   EXPO_PUBLIC_ICON=<your_icon_url>
   ```
   The global icon used in the app.
+Size: arbitrary but looks best if 512x512 is reused here.

 #### Web Platform
 Define the following variables for the web platform: